equivalent/equivalent.github.io/_posts/article/2018-08-09-junior-developer-set-up-rails-with-rspec-factorybot-database-cleaner.markdown

   end
 end
 ```

+> In our context it will delete records from test DB before every test

 There is more to this gem, there are different strategies so that the
 entire test suite is faster.
 Read more at <https://github.com/DatabaseCleaner/database_cleaner>